GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   I can view a link to the live development site, if one exists

 ### Story 4
-As a logged in project manager, when I return to the site, all widgets (projects and tools) I made active are still active on the Dashboard.
+As a visitor, when I return to the site, all widgets (projects and tools) I made active are still active on the Dashboard.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   Active widgets are present when I return to the site
     -   Buttons for any available widgets not already activated to the dashboard are present in the Library

 ### Story 5
-As a logged in project manager, I want the ability to change certain dashboard visual settings to make the app have a more customized experience.
+As a visitor, I want the ability to change certain dashboard visual settings to make the app have a more customized experience.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   The color scheme is light when I first log in, view Dashboard
     -   I can change the color Scheme using a button to a dark scheme